Teachers confront half-empty classrooms as virus surges

 “Part of me was like, why are we sitting here doing nothing the whole day.
 Why can’t we just stay home” and learn remotely, he said.
 “The other part of me knows that the mayor wants to keep the school open for certain reasons, and I can understand that.
 But the more and more we went through it, I just kept thinking at this point it’s a waste of time for everyone because we’re not learning anything.”

 As the highly contagious omicron variant causes teacher shortages, some schools have shifted temporarily to remote learning.
-Out of the nation’s roughly 100,000 public schools, nearly 4,200 were closed to in-person learning by midweek, according to the data-tracking site Burbio.
+Out of the roughly 100,000 public schools in the U.S., nearly 4,200 were closed to in-person learning by midweek, according to the data-tracking site Burbio.

 President Joe Biden has stressed the importance of keeping schools open for in-person learning.
 The White House on Wednesday announced a monthly supply of 5 million rapid tests and 5 million lab-based PCR tests that schools can use for test-to-stay programs intended to lessen disruptions.